 This happens to everyone.
 Firestore seems like a perfect fit for your use case.
 You select it, start working on the app and maybe even publish the first version.
 Then, bad things happen.

 This is normal, really.
 There is nothing wrong with it.
 You might not have been aware of the limitations that I’ve shown in part II.
 Or you just didn’t expect it would ever be a problem.
 Firestore looks like a database without any gotchas.
 We also did fall for it.

 There are other possibilities.
-Let’s suppose that you’ve created a small MVP to validate business hypotheses.
+Suppose you’ve created a small MVP to validate business hypotheses.
 It worked great, but now you need to move on, and you are aware that Firestore will make your life more difficult than it should be, so you want to get rid of it (or at least minimize the usage).
 This is a very healthy scenario - it allows you to start fast & small, and now you make informed decisions.
 Kudos!

 As you can see, using Firestore isn’t inherently bad.
-It works for some cases but you need to know when to withdraw and… pivot. :)
+It works for some cases, but you need to know when to withdraw and… pivot.

 I feel you.
 We put some (not that much, fortunately for us) data in Firestore and had to move it out.
 There are at least a couple of approaches for this procedure, but none of them is perfect.

 You can think of “escaping” in terms of “escaping a particular version of data.”
 You can use the same techniques to upgrade your data model between versions or change it altogether.

 This is the easiest of all.
 Unfortunately, it requires you to schedule downtime and forces your users to update the app.
 Otherwise, they won’t be able to use it.

 You basically select a period when you shut down your app.
 During that time, you publish a new app version and migrate all necessary data out of the Firestore.
 Depending on the amount of data and luck, it might take between hours and (in the worst case) days.
 Your app will be completely unusable for most of the migration period, and even if you finish it, some users won’t be able to download the new version just yet.